Last Updated on

 I graduated with 1st class honors, came in 2nd in my cohort, and gave the valedictorian speech.

-The reason I could do it is because I found my WHY.
+The reason I could do it is that I found my WHY.

 Now, you’re probably wondering: